Varian Medical Systems (VAR) Q3 2017 Results - Earnings Call Transcript

 Dow R. Wilson - Varian Medical Systems, Inc.

 Yeah.
-Market is clearly moving down market.
+Market is clearly moving down-market.
 It's interesting.
-There are some sovereign governments; China, Western Europe.
+There are some sovereign governments, China, Western Europe.
 I think they have much more rationalized governmental health systems.
 And so, they'll do some of these big, large multi-room centers.
-But I think the U.S. market with maybe this Georgia exception and a few others, it's going to be one- and two-room treatment centers.
+But I think the U.S. market with maybe this Georgia exception and a few others, it's going to be one and two room treatment centers.

 Protons remains very interesting clinically.
 The benefit of the physics behind the proton remain very exciting for our customers and matters.
-There's some debate about what percent of cancers does it matter in, but I think it's safe to say that somewhere between 15% and 20% of all cancers can really benefit from proton physics and we're going to see that kind of come into the marketplace.
+There's some debate about in what percent of cancers does it matter in, but I think it's safe to say that somewhere between 15% and 20% of all cancers can really benefit from proton physics and we're going to see that kind of come into the marketplace.

-When you look at the financial modeling on these one- and two-room centers, it's so much easier.
+When you look at the financial modeling on these one and two room centers, it's so much easier.
 It is really difficult to financially pencil out these really, really large centers.
 And certainly, we've seen that in some of ours and in the broader market as well.
-So I think the U.S. market is clearly moving to one- and two-room centers, and we'll see a lot less of that in the future.
+So I think the U.S. market is clearly moving to one and two room centers, and we'll see a lot less of that in the future.
 And so we're excited about these.

-University of Pennsylvania, the order we booked this last quarter, one of the leaders in the world in proton therapy, to have them kind of give us a vote of confidence is a real boost to our position and talks about the credibility of our single-room product.
+University of Pennsylvania, the order we booked this last quarter, one of the leaders in the world in proton therapy, to have them kind of give us a vote of confidence is a real boost to our position and talks about the credibility of our single room product.
 And then, to have this other one in Thailand talks about the scope and scale of Varian, the ability of us to deliver in those markets.

 Ryan Zimmerman - BTIG LLC